What is AADR?

 When is the next AADR Annual Meeting & Exhibition?

-The 43rd Annual Meeting of the AADR will be held in conjunction with the 37th Annual Meeting of the CADR, March 19-22, 2014, in Charlotte, North Carolina, USA.
-For more information, visit the AADR Annual Meeting website.
+The 44th Annual Meeting of the AADR, held in conjunction with the 93rd General Session & Exhibition of the IADR and the 38th Annual Meeting of the CADR, will be March 11-14, 2015 in Boston, Mass., USA.
+For more information, go to the AADR Annual Meeting website.

 What is the JDR and how can I subscribe?